-Any student found having a mobile phone or using a mobile phone during the day will have the phone confiscated.
+Any student found having a mobile phone or using a mobile phone during the day in any part of the school building, will have the phone confiscated.
 It will not be returned for a full week, when a parent must come into school to collect it.
 The student will also receive a suitable sanction.